Tran-Research-Group/tran-research-group.github.io/_posts/2021-12-19-aamas-dissc.md

 categories:
   - news
 tags:
+  - artificial intelligence
-  - MARL
+  - multi-agent systems
-  - successor features
+  - reinforcement learning
 ---

 Our paper "Disentangling Successor Features for Coordination in Multi-agent Reinforcement Learning" was accepted for publication as a full paper and oral presentation at AAMAS 2022!
 We show that our approach for multi-agent reinforcement learning (MARL), named DISentangling Successor features for Coordination (DISSC), improves performance and training time relative to existing methods in a variety of environments including the Starcraft Multi-agent Challenge (SMAC).
 Our results suggest that successor features (SFs) offers a promising approach to coordination in MARL, based on its ability to separate environment dynamics from reward structure.